hanabi/hanabi.github.io/Reference.md

   * Cathy knows that she has the red 3 on her *Finesse Position* (as a *Certain Finesse*).
 She can *Certain Discard* it if Alice has the red 3.
 But Alice does not have the red 3, so Cathy blind-plays the red 3.
   * Alice discards.
   * Bob knows that his red card is a red 4 (as a *Sarcastic Finesse*).
 He can *Sarcastic Discard* it if Alice has the red 4.
 But Alice does not have the red 4, so Bob plays the red 4.

-### The Positional Discard (Indicating a Play with a Discard)

-* Near the end of the game, if you have no clues left and no cards to play, you can transmit information based on which card you discard.
-* Thus, you can discard the slot in your hand that matches the slot in someone else's hand that they are supposed to play.
-* Usually, players will only do this if they can see all of the remaining useful cards.
-Since they see everything, they know that they cannot be discarding anything important.

-### The Positional Misplay (Indicating a Play with a Misplay)

-* On the final round of the game, if a player has no cards in their hand to play, a *Positional Discard* from **any** slot will work, because it is globally known that every card is visible.
-* However, sometimes *Positional Discards* are done before the final round while there are still some cards left in the deck.
-In this situation, if a player discarded their chop card as a *Positional Discard*, this would not work, because discarding chop is the normal action that the rest of the team is expecting.
-* Thus, in order to more strongly communicate the "play this slot" message, they can instead misplay their chop card.
-Since the rest of the team can see that the card misplayed for "no reason", they can deduce that it was a *Positional Misplay*.

-### The Double Positional Misplay (Indicating Two Plays with a Misplay)

-* Normally, the *Positional Misplay* is only used as a last-resort when a *Positional Discard* would not work.
-But what if a player does a *Positional Misplay* when a normal *Positional Discard* would have gotten the job done?
-* *Positional Discards* and *Positional Misplays* promise that only one card in the specified slot is playable.
-So, if there are **two** people with a play on the same slot, then it will be ambiguous, because each of them will think that the other person is supposed to play.
-* Thus, a *Positional Misplay* that is unnecessary transforms into a *Double Positional Misplay*, indicating to the team that **two** cards on that exact slot are playable.

 <br />